 If none of these help, call us on 0333 200 5100(1)

 For the latest updates on power cuts in your area, you might want to follow the National Grid on Twitter.

 If you're still having trouble with you power

-Staying safe in a power cut
+Staying safe during power outage

-It's important to stay calm if you lose power.
 Most power cuts don't last very long and your network distributor will work quickly to get things working again.
 Here are some other things to do if your power is off for a significant amount of time:

 - Keep an eye on frozen food.
 If it defrosts you might not be able to freeze it again

 - As long as it’s safe to do so, turn off electrical and electronic items like computers and TVs at the plug.
 Electricity can return in surges during a power cut and this can overload and damage electronic items

 - If you see downed power lines anywhere, stay well away from them.
 They could still be energised.

 Your network distributor will be able to give you extra advice when you call them.